To participate in this contest, the specific bases of the competition must be complied with, as well as the General Regulation of URE Competitions.

 When any unsportsmanlike conduct is detected, the organising committee will take the most appropriate action in each case.

-Questions relating to contest rules and other matters can by sent by email to the organising committee at email@example.com
+Questions relating to contest rules and other matters can by sent by email to the contest manager at firstname.lastname@example.org

 EA1: AV, BU, C, LE, LO, LU, O, OU, P, PO, S, SA, SG, SO, VA, ZA